Online slots banned in France: why and what risks?

 The role of the ANJ and the Internal Security Code

-The legacy of the state monopoly and market protection
+The legacy of the State monopoly and market protection

 Addiction and player protection: the major health argument

-The dopamine mechanism and continuous play
+The dopamine mechanics and continuous play

 Current protection measures and their limits